 3. Dark Knight (2008)

-Following the dark themes of “Batman Begins (2005)”, the story of Batman continues with Bruce Wayne fighting to keep his identity secret and struggling to combat the rising criminal activities in the City led the Joker.
+Following the dark themes of “Batman Begins (2005)”, the story of Batman continues with Bruce Wayne fighting to keep his identity secret and struggling to combat the rising criminal activities in the City led by the Joker.

 For this film, the character of the Joker was portrayed in a very different way from what has been filmed so far at that time.
 This time the character portrayal was inspired by the Comic Book “Batman: The Killing Joke”.
 The Dark Knight would continue the themes of “Batman Begins” including Bruce Wayne’s issues and his search for justice.